-Large woodturning tools with
+Large woodturning tools with four

-four styles of well made timber handles.
+styles of well made timber tool handles

 Over the last few years there have been numerous types of handles marketed for holding woodturning tools.
-Having been a professional woodturner for more than thirteen years, I've used many different types of handles.
+Having been a professional woodturner for more than sixteen years, I've used many different types of handles.
 I've yet to find a truly "universal" handle that works well in every situation, so I use several types of handles, depending on the project and the amount of tactile response I need.

 Close-up view from top: Crown tools Pro PM bowl gouge,

-Sorby sawn neck hollower, Crown Tools roughing
+Sorby Swan Neck hollower, Crown Tools roughing

-gouge, Crown Tools replaceable tip bowl gouge.
+gouge, Crown Tools replaceable tip bowl gouge

 Comfort and suitability for the intended use are my primary criteria for determining which handle to use.
 Looks are irrelevant, as most of my handles lose their sparkle and good looks in short order anyway, especially when they are pressed into quick service as a substitute mallet…